jnozzi/cocoadev.com/markdown/NSOutlineViewEditing.md

-I'm having some troubles with editing in General/NSOutlineView.
+I'm having some troubles with editing in NSOutlineView.

 When the user double-clicks to start editing, the table columns moves to a completely different position (sometimes out of bounds).